 She never married.

 When the federal census of 1930 was taken, she lived in Connellsville, and employed as a maid in a private home.
 Living just two doors away was her cousin, Bruce Miner Sr. (son of Silas Miner).

-She resided in Brownfield, Fayette County circa 1968-1984, where she was a member of the Free Methodist Church.
+She resided in Brownfield, Fayette County circa 1968-1984, where she was a member of the Free Methodist Church and the Garden of Prayer Church.
 Toward the end of her life she became blind with cataracts.

 ~ Son Samuel Miner ~